swiss-ai-center/documentation/docs/reference/core-engine.md

     PipelineExecution "1..1" --> "0..*" Task: has
     Task "0..*" --> "1..1" Service: refer to
 ```
-#### UML diagram (future and ideal vision)
+#### UML diagram (future and ideal version)

-The models defined for each class is represented as follows.
-This diagram
-represents the future vision and ideal version of the Core engine.
+This diagram represents the future vision and ideal version of the Core engine.

 At the time being, the Core engine is not fully implemented as described in the
 diagram, mostly due to [SQLModel](../explanations/about-sqlmodel.md) limitations
 with inherence.
 The diagram is a vision of the Core engine and its services.

+The models defined for each class is represented as follow.

 ```mermaid
 classDiagram